plantevolution/bioinfo-tools/analyzing_3RAD_with_ipyrad.md

 You can repeat this step for all the plates you have, creating a new ipyrad project each time.

-Once you have run the steps 1 and 2 for all plates, you can merge all projects into one.
+Once you have run step 1 for all plates, you can merge all projects into one.

 ```bash
 ## merge the two lanes into one Assembly named both